Brothers Union: Relegation, promotion & rejuvenation

-On 17 August 2021, Brothers Union lost by 4–0 goals against Muktijoddha Sangsad KC which confirmed the club's relegation from the 2020–21 Bangladesh Premier League.
-This ended their 45-year stint in the top flight of Bangladeshi football and marked the first time in the club's history that they suffered relegation.
+On 17 August 2021, Brothers Union lost by 4–0 goals against Muktijoddha Sangsad KC which confirmed the club's relegation in the 2020–21 season.
+This ended their 45-year stint in the top-flight of Bangladeshi football and marked the first time in the club's history that they suffered relegation.
 During the season, Brothers Union, along with Arambagh KS, were suspected of engaging in match-fixing by the Asian Football Confederation.
 However, while Arambagh were penalized by the Bangladesh Football Federation (BFF), Brothers were declared innocent by the BFF.
 The following season, the club chose not to participate in the 2021–22 Bangladesh Championship League, with Amer Khan stating that the Oranges had failed to prepare adequately due to the COVID-19 pandemic.

 The club confirmed their return to the top-flight, after winning the 2022–23 Bangladesh Championship League under local coach Zahidur Rahman Milon.
 The Oranges finished the season with sixteen victories out of twenty league games and were five points ahead of second-place, BFF Elite Academy.
 Following their return to the top flight, the club signed six players from the BFF Elite Academy during the BFF Players Auction 2023.
 However, due to a disagreement with the BFF over player salaries, the Oranges were unable to secure the players' services until the league's second leg.
-The club ultimately finished at the bottom of the table in the 2023–24 Bangladesh Premier League and faced relegation.
+The club ultimately finished at the bottom of the table in the 2023–24 season and once again faced relegation.
 However, following the Non-cooperation movement in August 2024, the BFF decided against relegating the club due to the financial difficulties faced by the majority of top-flight teams at the time.

-Following the fall of the Awami League on August 5, 2024, Bangladesh Nationalist Party member Ishraque Hossain, son of Sadeque Hossain Khoka, formed a 22-member convening committee, with himself serving as the convener and Sabbir Hossain as the member secretary.
+Following the fall of the Awami League on 5 August 2024, Bangladesh Nationalist Party member Ishraque Hossain, son of Sadeque Hossain Khoka, formed a 22-member convening committee, with himself serving as the convener and Sabbir Hossain as the member secretary.
 Following this takeover, the club roped in twenty eight new players, including Bangladesh national team captain, Jamal Bhuyan.